Sternal exploration or closure

 Before the Procedure

-If your health care team thinks you may have an infection in your chest incision, they may:
+If your provider thinks you may have an infection in your chest incision, they may:

 - Take samples from the drainage, skin, and tissue